sullivan-sean/flask-webpack/README.md

 ### Hot Reloading

 Using [webpack-dev-server](https://github.com/webpack/webpack-dev-server) in your webpack config can enable hot reloading.
-This is also demonstrated in the example folder with a different webpack config file
+This is also demonstrated in the example folder using the `webpack-hot.config.js` configuration and the `run_hot.sh` script